 The Rice-Tremonti Home has stood at this location for over 175 years and serves both as a historical site and a physical reminder of several milestones in US history.
 Pioneering travelers along the Santa Fe Trail passed by the home while enslaved African Americans worked its acreage.
 The property managed to escape the fate of many other homes that were burned to the ground during the Civil War, and today, it stands as the oldest remaining home in Jackson County.
 The property is managed by Friends of the Rice-Tremonti House, a dedicated team of volunteers who are committed to its preservation and restoration.
 Although the home is not open for regular visiting hours, tours are available upon request, and the property is available for rentals and holds special events throughout the year.

-Technically an episode in the 2nd Battle of Independence (Oct.
+A crucial chapter in both the Second Battle of Independence (Oct.
 22) and the Battle of Westport (Oct.
-23), the two days of fighting at Byram's Ford comprised a crucial moment in Confederate General Sterling Price's cavalry raid through Missouri in 1864.
-Price first used the well-known ford to slip away from Union General Samuel Curtis' formidable defenses, and the following day Union cavalry would smash through Price's rearguard and seal the trap that would annihilate his army in the ensuing week.
+23), this historical marker shares the history of the two days of fighting at Byram's Ford, which is now part of Kansas City's Swope Park.
+The battle that occurred here was also a pivotal moment in Confederate General Sterling Price's cavalry raid through Missouri in 1864.
+Price first used the ford to move his men and slip away from Union General Samuel Curtis' formidable defenses, and the following day Union cavalry would smash through Price's rearguard and seal the trap that would annihilate his army in the ensuing week.
+The marker can be found by following the trail alongside Hardesty Avenue just a few hundred feet west.
 Walking tours, information, and exhibits are available from the nearby Battle of Westport Visitor Center & Museum, which is contained within Big Blue Battlefield Park.